What strategies and implementations need to take place when creating a more effective channel sales forecasting process?

 Similar to the previous, it is simply too risky for vendors to depend on accurate reporting from their partners without a robust automated cloud-based system in place.
 Exact evaluation of inventory levels dictates either the acceleration or slowing down of production.
 Misevaluation of inventory levels can do one of two things: 1.)
 Create overproduction of inventory in the channel 2.)
 Demand exceeds the quantity of inventory in the channel.
 Both equally carry a financial consequence that is hard to restore.

-Internal management of inventory sold and documentation of which partners acquired how much inventory ensures that you will not have to depend on partners’ reporting to be accurate when deciphering production—and thus—forecasting.
+Internal management of inventory sold and documentation of which partners acquired how much inventory ensures that you will not have to depend on partners’ reporting to be accurate when deciphering production—and thus— channel sales forecasting.

 3.)
 Showcase Priority into Accurate Reporting

-The more you express the value in accurate reporting, the more your channel partners will as well.
+The more you express the value of accurate reporting, the more your channel partners will as well.

-It’s like checking for grammar errors on a college essay: if your professor doesn’t notice them, what incentive do you have to make sure there are none?
-The improvement of POS reporting allows your team to provide constructive, tangible feedback, whereas before, there was no validation of data.
-The more accuracy you have into reporting, the better you can decipher and segment partners based on performance—and the better you can forecast channel-sales.
+It’s like checking for grammar errors on a college essay.
+If your professor doesn’t notice them, what incentive do you have to make sure there are none?
+The improvement of POS reporting allows your team to provide constructive, tangible feedback.
+Whereas before, there was no validation of data.
+The more accuracy you have int reporting, the better you can decipher and segment partners based on performance.
+As a result, you can better perform effective channel sales forecasting.